xHaruke/Simple-DankGrinder/README.md

    - **In the storageAccount** field put the userid of the account on which you want to transfer your dank coins !
 Put selfbot's id if you dont want to transfer !

    - **In the autoSell** field put whether you want to auto sell your items or not !
 You can only put 'true' or 'false'; e.g. true

+   - **In the autoBuy** field put whether you want to auto buy tools or not !
+You can put put 'true' or 'false'; e.g. true

  - Go to Resources tab